freenas/freenas-docs/userguide/processes.rst

 Display System Processes
 ========================

-If you click "Display System Processes", a screen will open showing the output of
+Clicking :guilabel:`Display System Processes` opens a screen showing the output of
 `top(1) <http://www.freebsd.org/cgi/man.cgi?query=top>`_.
 An example is shown in